Montana Labor Laws – Wage and Hour

 Information about Montana voting leave laws may now be found on our Montana Leave Laws page.

-Montana law does not require an employer to pay severance pay.
+Montana labor laws do not require an employer to pay severance pay.
 MT.
 Dept. of Labor and Industry FAQ.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.